nandolawson/keyforge95/README.md

 ![version](https://img.shields.io/crates/v/keyforge95?style=flat?label=version&color=ffffff&label=version) ![downloads on crates.io](https://img.shields.io/crates/d/keyforge95?style=flat&logo=rust&logoColor=ffffff&label=downloads&color=ffc933) ![downloads on npm](https://img.shields.io/npm/d18m/keyforge95?logo=npm&logoColor=ffffff&label=downloads&color=cc3534) ![build status](https://img.shields.io/github/actions/workflow/status/nandolawson/keyforge95/test.yml?style=flat&logo=githubactions&logoColor=ffffff&label=build)

 This library is a cross-platform generator and validator for Windows 95 keys written in Rust.
 As it turned out, however, it supposedly works for all Microsoft products that require a 10-digit product key in the following format: _`XXX-XXXXXXX`_.
-In addition to these retail keys, OEM keys (_`XXXXX-OEM-XXXXXXX-XXXXX`_) can also be generated.
+In addition to these, Windows 95 OEM keys (_`XXXXX-OEM-XXXXXXX-XXXXX`_) can also be generated and validated.
 Keyforge95 can not only be easily added to any Rust project via Cargo, but can also be compiled into WebAssembly for JavaScript/TypeScript using wasm-pack or obtained via npm.

 It is only sporadically developed as it is solely a learning project for me and does not have particularly significant practical use.